 The struggle is real.
 You did all the labor, planning, planting, watering, fertilizing, and watching it grow- patiently.
 Then the darn deer eat everything.
 I mean everything.
 What can you do?

-Here are some suggestions and tips from farmers and gardeners to help keep deer out of your garden that worked for them.
+Here are some suggestions and tips from farmers and gardeners to help keep deer, and other pests, out of your garden that worked for them.

 You know the old saying that fences make good neighbors?
 Well, they also make good gardens.